Aceofspade123/MLdogcat/README.md

 # MLdogcat
-This model classifies dogs and cats images
+This model classifies dog and cat images
+## Overview
+This project is done in the scope of the DSTI.

+** Note: see the installation for more guidelines.